a1k0n/a1k0n.github.io/_posts/2015-11-09-javascript-ft2-player.md

 surrounding samples.

 I compromised with a very simple implementation that I think sounds pretty good.
-I use a combination of first-order hold and a per-channel two-pole low-pass filter, which has very low implementation complexity.
+I use a combination of zero-order hold and a per-channel two-pole low-pass filter, which has very low implementation complexity.

+### follow up in the next blog post
+about digital filters and just say we made a IIR low pass filter, will explain later

 <!--
  - background